Skip to main content

 3. Throughout student teaching, the candidate notifies the supervisor each time they substitute teach.

-4. When substitute teaching, the candidate is acting as an employee of the district and not a student teacher, and thus will not substitute teach for more than one day a week unless special permission is granted by the college.
+4. When substitute teaching, the candidate is acting as an employee of the district and not a student teacher and thus will not substitute teach for more than one day a week unless special permission is granted by the university.

 For more information on this policy, please contact the Field Experience and School Partnerships Office.